-Porth yr Ogof is famous for having the largest cave entrance in Wales, at over 17m wide and 5m tall, it attracts attracting caving hobbyists and aficionados from across the globe.
-Paintings of the cave have existed since the early nineteenth century, indicating that it has been considered the caving crown jewel of the Brecon Beacons for years.
+Porth yr Ogof is famous for having the largest cave entrance in Wales, at over 17m wide and 5m tall, it attracts caving hobbyists and aficionados from across the globe.
+Paintings of the cave have existed since the early nineteenth century, indicating that it has been considered the caving crown jewel of Bannau Brycheiniog (Brecon Beacons) for years.

 Why is Porth yr Ogof the go-to location for caving in Wales, and what caving adventures do Adventure Britain offer there?

 While the cave gets its plaudits, the walk there and the surrounding wildlife isn’t too bad either.
 Following a rocky walk down, the gorge of the Afon Mellte attracts both ramblers and cavers for its striking view.

 The cave is notably picturesque all year round.
 Looking out at the river from the mouth of the cave is lovely at all times of the year, with the light through the trees and the reflection off the water; it is beautiful scenery such as this that makes making it a popular haunt for photographers.
 Like much of “Waterfall Country”, you could spend hours here just drinking the atmosphere in.
 However, if you wish to go into the cave, you’ll need to do it with a qualified caving instructor.
 While popular, Porth yr Ogof is dangerous without proper care.
 The cave should also be avoided at times of rainfall, as the footpath can becomes slippery and cave hazardous.

 Despite the small possibility of danger, Porth yr Ogof, thanks to its huge entrance, still looks like a caver’s paradise without even having to set foot in it.